iPhone 9 pops up on Verizon's site as release date nears

 It's not terribly hard to imagine Apple playing down the iPhone 9's unveiling.
 There's a precedent for this in Cupertino, as last year the company made a series of product announcements over the course of a week that amounted to little more than press releases.
 One of those was the Apple AirPods 2019, which turned out to be more of an iterative patch on the original model.
 Similarly, the iPhone 9 appears to bear a strong resemblance to the 4.7-inch iPhone 8 — only with Apple's latest-generation A13 Bionic processor and few, if any, other changes.

-All the while, cases have started to pop up on retail sites across the web — yet another indication that the iPhone 9's debut is imminent.
+All the while, cases have started to pop up on retail sites across the web — another sign that the iPhone 9's debut is imminent.
 Keep a close eye on our always-updated iPhone 9 rumor hub over the coming days for the latest news between now and launch day.